DataDog/datadog-agent/.circleci/README.md

 /!\ Disclaimer: the datadog/agent-buildimages-circleci-runner image should never be used for anything else than CircleCI tests /!\

-This image is now built alongside with other images in [agent-buildimages](https://github.com/DataDog/datadog-agent-buildimages) repository.
+This image is now built alongside other images in [agent-buildimages](https://github.com/DataDog/datadog-agent-buildimages) repository.
 Change of Golang version must occur in this repository.

 Once you have created a new image by building a new version of agent-buildimages, you can test your modification with the associated invoke task: